domRiddle/ASF/Command-line-arguments.md

 ---

-`--ignore-unsupported-environment` - will cause ASF to emit only a warning upon detection of unsupported environment instead of an error with forced exit.
+`--ignore-unsupported-environment` - will cause ASF to ignore detection of unsupported environment, which normally is signalized with an error and forced exit.
 As of now, unsupported environment is classifed as running .NET Framework build on platform that could be running .NET Core build instead.
 Since we support `generic-netf` builds only in very limited scenarios (with **[Mono](https://www.mono-project.com)**), using it for other cases (e.g. for launching on `win-x64` platform) is not supported.
 Visit **[compatibility](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Compatibility)** for more info.

 ---